microsoft/rDSN/README.md

 ### <a name="cando"> What I can do with rDSN? </a>

- * turn legacy local component (e.g., a local storage, or micro service) into highly available and highly reliable service with provided distributed frameworks
+ * turn legacy local components (e.g., a local storage, or a micro service) into highly available and reliable service with [service frameworks](https://github.com/imzhenyu/rDSN.dist.service)
- * develop services with an enhanced event-driven RPC library such as libevent, Thrift, and GRPC
+ * develop services with an event-driven service lib similar to libevent, Thrift, and GRPC, with additional:
-    * a production Paxos framework to quickly turn a single node service into an online service with replication, partition, failure recovery, and reconfiguration supports
+    * a rich set of [service API]()http://imzhenyu.github.io/rDSN/documents/v1/html/group__service-api.html in addition to RPC
-    * a scale-out and fail-over framework for stateless services
+    * built-in [tools](#tools) for testing, debuging, monitoring, and operation
-    * built-in tools for testing, debuging, monitoring, and operation
+    * built-in [service frameworks](#fraemworks) for scaliability, availabity, and reliability
- * build new fraemworks with strong tooling support, benefiting the service applications immediately
+ * build new frameworks with strong tooling support, benefiting the service applications immediately
- * build new tools with dedicated Tool API, benefiting the services and frameworks transparently
+ * build new tools with dedicated [Tool API](http://imzhenyu.github.io/rDSN/documents/v1/html/group__tool-api.html), benefiting the services and frameworks transparently
  * more as you can imagine.

 ### <a name="novel"> How does rDSN build robustness? </a>